Patient Advisory Board Health Equals Freedom – Making Sense of Cancer

 Naveena is also an avid traveller, mad sports spectator (cricket, AFL, tennis) and loves dogs of all shapes and sizes.
 Naveena also LOVES fashion and supporting small business owners, (especially clothing and jewellery).
 For example her friend setup up HatHouse, who is another breast cancer survivor.

-Lee Renfree is an ocean going sailor, a Personal Trainer and a breast cancer survivor.
+Lee Renfree is an ocean-going sailor, a Personal Trainer and a breast cancer thriver.

 The day of diagnosis is a long and lonely one.
 Anger, fear and depression are common emotions surrounding this journey.
 Exercise can produce happy hormones that can raise the spirit and give a sense of fulfilment and satisfaction.